LeeShan87/zoltantoma/content/posts/2023-05-03-pretotype-a-kanban-whiteboard.md

 ## What are my findings so far?

-Well, I should have wast the door before putting notes on it because the notes do not stick for a long time if the cards are moved. :)
+Well, I should have washed the door before putting notes on it because the notes do not stick for a long time if the cards are moved. :)

 Second, the typical Kanban board is not ideal for family todos.
 Do you really want to show if a task is inprogress?
 Or what about done?